Shape-and-Shift/shopware-laravel-sdk/README.md

 ## Usage
 - Context, ShopRepository auto-binding
 - SwAppMiddleware _(alias: 'sas.app.auth')_: A middleware to verify incoming webhook requests
+- SwAppIframeMiddleware _(alias: 'sas.app.auth.iframe')_: A middleware to verify incoming requests from Iframe Shopware

 ## Change log
 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.